bloominstituteoftechnology/ios-sprint-challenge-random-users/README.md

 This sprint challenge is designed to ensure that you are competent with the concepts taught throughout Sprint 7, Intermediate Swift.

 Begin by forking this repository.
 Clone your forked repository to your machine.
 Use the provided Xcode project in the repository.
-It includes `ConcurrentOperation` for you to use.
+It includes `ConcurrentOperation` for you to use, as well as a placeholder Lambda logo image you can use if you'd like.
 Commit as appropriate while you work.
 Push your final project to GitHub, then create a pull request back to this original repository.

 **You will have 3 hours to complete this sprint challenge**